-“One thing around digital adoption that I’ve come to find is that with all the management of change, new tools, and information that we’re able to provide our customers and employees through the digital adoption tools, we usually fail to define and measure success, find ROI, and correlate business outcomes to the definition of success while using these digital adoption tools”, Tucker mentions.
+As Tucker points out, “One thing about digital adoption that I’ve come to find is that with all the management of change, new tools, and information that we are able to provide our customers and employees through the digital adoption tools, we usually fail to define and measure success, find ROI, and correlate business outcomes to the definition of success while using these digital adoption tools.

 Elaborating on his statement, Elliott Tucker shares a case study on a transformational project at HP, where new customers were migrated from the aging platform to a new platform that can deliver a better customer experience.

-“We have been using a digital adoption platform to deliver self-help for employees and customers, to help them navigate the new storefront, make changes in their profile, request a quote, etc. Through this, we collected the analytics and reviewed them but since we did not define success, we never knew what to look for in these numbers or what an acceptable level was.
-Hence, we came up with a set of separate use cases outside of what we were currently doing with the digital adoption tool”, Tucker added.
+“We have been delivering self-help for staff and customers utilizing a digital adoption platform, assisting them in navigating the new storefront, making changes to their profiles, requesting quotes, etc. Through this, we gathered the data and examined them, but since we did not establish what success looked like, we were unable to determine what to look for in the numbers or what level was appropriate.
+As a result, we developed a number of unique use cases distinct from what we were already doing with the digital adoption tool, Tucker continued.

-The idea for these use cases started with the development of funnels for digital adoption to understand success, measure ROI, and correlate that to business outcomes.
+The concept for these use cases originated with the creation of adoption funnels for digital technologies in order to gauge success, calculate ROI, and link those figures to financial results.

 Prior to the idea of developing funnels, here’s how the team defined the success metrics: